 Documents Needed for Spanish Student Visa Applications

-- Proof of economic means
+- Proof of sufficient economic means for your stay and return travel

 FAQs: Student Visa Applications for Spain